OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 ## 1. Introduction

-Based on a simple Employee management scenario, this tutorial shows how easily OMNIA can use and combine information from different data sources.
+As a continuation of our [Application Behaviours Tutorial](omnia3_applicationbehaviourstutorial.html), this tutorial shows how easily OMNIA can use and combine information from different data sources.
 In order to understand how this works, please read [this section of the documentation](omnia3_modeler_datasources.html).

 On the first tutorial area (CRUD Operations), we are going to evaluate how to interact with an external data source, by reading and manipulating its data.
-On the second area (External data sources data on OMNIA), we are going to focus on the use of data source information on OMNIA's entities.
+On the second area (Add Employee Selection to Purchase Document), we are going to focus on the application of the new developed elements to our existing document, to mimic a real world scenario of attribution of a document to an employee.

 As our custom data source, we are going to use a free API named [ReqRes](https://reqres.in/), that simulates real time CRUD operations, based on a user management scenario.